gansbrest/gansbrest.github.com/_posts/2013-12-13-aws-autoscale-with-spot-instances-and-dynamic-tagging.md

 > I'll just outline the idea, feel free to ping me if you need to see the implementation.

+**Update**: Since multiple people asked me for the code sample - I decided to put it [here](https://github.com/gansbrest/aws-autoscale-dynamic-tagging).
+Be ready to adjust to your own needs.
+Enjoy!

 Remember we have SNS topic with Email subscriber?
 Now we need to add HTTP(S) one, so we can create a script which will get the message, parse out the body and get InstanceId and Action.
 In addition to that, every instances started by AutoScale has `aws:autoscaling:groupName` tag, so you can use that as base for your dynamic tagging (or you may add more tags for your AutoScale groups with `as-create-or-update-tags` as you see a fit).

 Here the logic outline which worked for us: SNS -> HTTP -> simple Nodejs app -> check Action and get instance ID -> Get Instance Tags, particularly aws:autoscaling:groupName value -> issue API call through nodejs SDK to get all instances that match that prefix -> sort those, get latest number, increment by one -> tag instance with newly generated Name tag.